-We have audited the accompanying financial statements of Xavier Mission, Inc. (a nonprofit organization), which comprise the statement of financial position as of August 31, 2013, and the related statement of cash flows for the year then ended, along with the statements of activities and functional expenses for the year ended August 31, 2013, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Xavier Mission, Inc. (a nonprofit organization), which comprise the statements of financial position as of August 31, 2014 and 2013, and the related statements of cash flows for the years then ended, along with the statements of activities and functional expenses for the years ended August 31, 2014 and 2013, and the related notes to the financial statements.